canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 Dependencies
 ============

-Lets keep in mind that our objective is to test if the network works correctly.
+Let's keep in mind that our objective is to test if the network works correctly.
-Currently we can check if we are able to ping some arbitrary host, but lets try to actually measure the network speed and determine if it is acceptable.
+Currently we can check if we are able to ping some arbitrary host, but let's try to actually measure the network speed and determine if it is acceptable.

 .. code-block:: none